-Channel 4 teamed up with the BBC and ITV to launch an evening of panel discussion and networking with industry managers, interns and apprentices across our respective corporations to help burst some of these myths.
+To mark National Apprenticeship Week, Channel 4 have joined forces with BBC and ITV to host an evening of discussion and networking with industry talent managers, apprentices and trainees.

-If you don't already, make sure you follow Colin on Twitter at @ColinC4People
+If you don't already, make sure you follow Cilla on Twitter at @Cilla4Talent

 Marsha Witter - Talent Scheme Manager at ITV

 As Talent Scheme Manager at ITV, Marsha is responsible for pre-entry level talent initiatives, such as Apprenticeships and Work Experience programmes.
 Her remit includes working with departments to identify opportunities, through to scheme promotion and recruitment, and once in place, supporting candidates with their career development to realise their goals.
 With a 10-year track record in running industry work-based training programmes, and a background in diversity, finding and developing new, fresh talent is not just a job for Marsha, but also a passion!

 Make sure you're following Marsha on Twitter at @MarshaWitter

 Simon Wright - Talent Executive at the BBC

 Simon is an experienced media talent manager finding talent to work across TV and radio and has been doing so for over ten years.
 Simon runs the BBC Production Talent Pool and Production Trainee schemes and prides himself on trying to make television and radio a much more inclusive and diverse place to be!

 Simon can also be found on Twitter at @Spimon